 Heart rate monitoring has been a staple feature on Garmin's watches for some time now, but it's only over the last few years that it's taken the leap from getting that data from a paired heart rate chest strap to moving the tech directly into the wearables themselves.

 Since Garmin launched the Forerunner 225 running watch back in 2015, its first device to include a built-in optical heart rate monitor, there's been a steady stream of sports watches and fitness trackers that now let you track heart rate activity from the wrist.

 Read this: Best heart rate monitors to buy

 But what kind of data can you see – and how can you make the most of those insights?
 We've broken down exactly how Garmin's heart rate technology works, the kind of data it provides and where you can find that information during and after your workout.

-How Garmin's heart rate tech works
+How does Garmin heart rate tech work?

 So before we get into the data we need to talk about how that data is generated in the first place.
 Like many of the heart rate monitors found on watches like the Apple Watch or on Fitbit's wearables, Garmin takes a very similar approach across its devices.